 To be considered, an applicant must:

-Submit official transcripts from all colleges (undergraduate, graduate, professional) attended.
+- Submit official transcripts from all colleges (undergraduate, graduate, professional) attended.
 Partial transcripts should be submitted if courses are still in progress.
-Official transcripts must be issued directly to the Office of Admissions from each institution, not to the student.
+Official transcripts must be issued directly to the GradCAS Transcript Processing Center from each institution, not to the student.
 A transcript marked "issued to student" is not acceptable, even when delivered in a sealed envelope.

-- OTD Applicants: Submit copies of OT Licensure and NBCOT certification to the Office of Admissions (may be sent via email to email@example.com):
+- OTD Applicants: Submit copies of OT Licensure and NBCOT certification to the Office of Admissions (may be uploaded to GradCAS or sent via email to email@example.com):

 - Proof of occupational therapy certification or eligibility for certification in the U.S. (copy of NBCOT certification, state license, or application for same)